quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part11_Advantages_of_T.md

 :p What does the maximum-likelihood estimate represent in the context of a Markov process?
 ??x
 The maximum-likelihood estimate represents the model parameters (transition probabilities and expected rewards) that best explain the observed data.
-Specifically, it estimates the transition probability from state \(i\) to state \(j\) as the fraction of times transitions from state \(i\) went to state \(j\), and the expected reward is the average of the rewards observed on those transitions. x??
+Specifically, it estimates the transition probability from state $i $ to state$j $ as the fraction of times transitions from state$ i $ went to state $j$, and the expected reward is the average of the rewards observed on those transitions. x??

 ---